 Focal Length: 480mm

 That’s right, 480mm!
 Go ahead and see how much a Canon lens in the 500mm focal length runs for, ($5K+).
 We had to at least give it a try, and we were delighted with the results.
+The process is called digiscoping and is usually done with a spotting scope.

 Of course, a telescope was not designed for nature photography, and focusing quickly can be a nightmare.
 The telescope was also very heavy, carrying the ED80 around hand-held was not an option, so a monopod had to be used.
 With a little patience and a lot of luck, we were able to capture some brilliant photos of birds using this telescope including this image of a Black-throated blue warbler at Point Pelee.